 Don’t let auto insurance premiums eat away at your savings.
-Stuff your wallet with these money saving car insurance tips.
+Stuff your wallet this Thanksgiving with these money saving car insurance tips.

 Your driving record is literally in your hands, so steer clear of high premiums and drive safely and within the laws of the road.
 At-fault collisions and traffic tickets add up and can cost you hundreds, if not thousands of dollars, in unnecessarily high insurance premiums over the years.